MTG/DCASE-models/scripts/README.md

 ## Usage

 First, note that the default parameters are stored in [`parameters.json`](`parameters.json`) file.
+You can use other `parameters.json` by passing its path in -p (or --path) argument of each script.

-In the next, we show an example of the complete development pipeline using these scripts.
-For further usage information of each script you can access to its instructions by:
+In the next, we show examples on how to use these scripts for the complete development pipeline.
+For further usage information you can access to each script instructions by:
 ```
 python download_dataset.py --help
 ```